-The group is committed to experience-centred, participatory approaches to the design of technology.
-The excitement of experience-centred, participatory design for us is in helping ensure that technological developments give people a chance for a richer life, to include people who too often are excluded, and to ensure that everyone feels free to think about and discuss what matters to them.
+The group is committed to experience-centred, participatory approaches to the design of digital technology, helping ensure that technological developments give people a chance for a richer life, include people who too often are excluded, and ensure everyone can express what matters to them.

 PAT members have significant expertise in several areas:

 - Technology for health, wellbeing and social care